 On March 25 the Gazette reported that the few trains that were running were moving slowly in case the tracks had been vandalized.

 On April 3 the New York Times reported a confrontation between chief sheriff’s deputy Jim Maddox (the sheriff’s brother) and strikers attempting to block a train.
 “I’ll kill the first man who touches this engine,” Jim Maddox warned strikers.
 The report also mentions Courtright and acts of theft and sabotage.
 To “kill” an engine meant to extinguish the fire under the boiler and to empty the boiler of water and steam.

 On April 2 an injunction was issued in Fort Worth.
-Strikers were forbidden to be on Missouri Pacific property and to interfere with railroad traffic.
-Article is from the Gazette of April 3.
+Strikers were forbidden to be on Missouri Pacific (Katy) property and to interfere with railroad traffic.
+Clip is from the Gazette of April 3.